martanne/vis/README.md

   At the `:`-command prompt only the following commands are recognized, any valid unique prefix can be used:

     :nnn          go to line nnn
     :bdelete      close all windows which display the same file as the current one :edit         replace current file with a new one or reload it from disk :open         open a new window
     :qall         close all windows, exit editor
     :quit         close currently focused window
     :read         insert content of another file at current cursor position :split        split window horizontally
     :vsplit       split window vertically
     :new          open an empty window, arrange horizontally :vnew         open an empty window, arrange vertically :wq           write changes then close window
     :xit          like :wq but write only when changes have been made :write        write current buffer content to file :saveas       save file under another name
-    :substitute search and replace currently implemented in terms of `sed(1)` :!          filter range through external command
-    :earlier    revert to older text state
+    :substitute   search and replace currently implemented in terms of `sed(1)` :earlier      revert to older text state
     :later        revert to newer text state
+    :map          add a global key mapping
+    :unmap        remove a global key mapping
+    :map-window   add a window local key mapping :unmap-window remove a window local key mapping
+    :!            filter range through external command
-    :set        set the options below
+    :|            pipe range to external command and display output in a new window :set          set the options below

      tabwidth   [1-8]           default 8